Dlang-UPB/D-Summer-School/docs/project/milestone-1.md

 You will implement this milestone in the `db-conn/source/app.d` file.

-### Working with mongo-db from D

 To be able to access `mongo` from D we use the `mongodb` library from the `vibe-d` framework.

+You need to install `libevent-dev libssl-dev` as the `vibe-d` framework depends on them.
-There is no need to install anything to use the `vibe-d` framework  as thisis taken care of by the D package manager: `dub`.
+There is no need to install anything else after this, as the rest of the packages are taken care of by the D package manager: `dub`.

 To compile and run the application we need to navigate to the `db-conn/` directory and run: